 River/Thursday Dealer Conference Marks New Era in Fiberglass Pool Industry

-Before I give my frank observations on the happenings of last week’s national dealer conference and share an incredible conference highlight video, allow me to reflect a little if you wouldn’t mind.
+Before I give my frank observations on the happenings of last week’s national dealer conference, allow me to reflect a little if you wouldn’t mind.

 You see, I haven’t been in the swimming pool industry very much over the past five years.
 As many know, the story of River Pools—going from near bankruptcy to becoming the most trafficked swimming pool builder website in the world through honest and transparent marketing—has been featured in books and publications all over the globe, from the New York Times to business bestsellers like Youtility.